LucianoAdonis/lucianoadonis.github.io/pages/adv-interviews.md

 For those already there, it could be a fun way to refresh your knowledge of how job interviews work.
 Think of it as a guide to help you sharpen your skills before you face those interview bosses.

-⚠️ Spoilers: it's going to be Dark Souls themed.
+⚠️ Spoilers: Since I’m revealing a lot of techniques and secrets, I’ve decided to make it Dark Souls-themed.

 ---